sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/cart.JPG)

 ### User Profile Page
-The user profile page displays users contact information along with order history includeing current oder status.
+The user profile page displays users contact information along with order history including current order status.
 This can be edited by the superuser in the admin.
-Once tthe status is changed this is reflected in realtime for the user.
+Once the status is changed this is reflected in real time for the user.
 The 3 status options are "Confirmed", "Shipped" and "Cancelled", the default status is "Confirmed" once an order is completed.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/my_profile.JPG)